Luce Foundation Fellowships

 10-month internships in selected countries in Asia.
 Past assignments have included settings as diverse as an architect’s office, a newspaper, a forestry project, a family planning center, a hospital and local government agencies.

 The program places young scholars from a wide variety of intellectual fields in 10-month internships in selected countries in Asia.
 Those who already have significant experience in Asia or Asian studies are not eligible for the Luce Scholars Program.
 On the other hand, candidates may have taken Asian language or Asia-focused courses on a U.S. campus (without majoring in Asian Studies).
-They may have spent up to a total of eight weeks, or have participated in a university-organized summer program, in one or more countries where Luce Scholars are placed.
+They may have spent up to a total of twelve weeks, or have participated in a university-organized summer program, in one or more countries where Luce Scholars are placed.
 (If in doubt as to whether your prior experience disqualifies you, please contact

 firstname.lastname@example.org.
 CIS will contact the Luce